Finally resolved the issue with the free download. Follow the link at the bottom of this article.

 - Early use case tends to be downstream of the warehouse/reporting platform in removing uncertainty around terms in reports/outputs which are used by many people.
 I’ve used it often to stop copies of data being taken because ‘the source data has the wrong name’.
 It’s a great way to solve problems and build a community around data outside of individual silos.

 There is so much more I could add, but this post is already too long.
-You can find the template in the subscribers area.
-I’m always happy to clarify and take questions around how to best use a business glossary.
+You can download the template here.
+It includes a few example entries.
+If that doesn’t make sense, I’m always happy to clarify and take questions around how to best use a business glossary.
+Get in touch via the contact page or leave a comment,